security-companion/nmapAutomator/README.md

 Once initial ports are found '*in 5-10 seconds*', we can start manually looking into those ports, and let the rest run in the background with no interaction from our side whatsoever.

+## Disclaimer

+Only scan targets for which you have permission to scan.
+No liability is taken for any damages by using this tool.

 ## Features

 ### Scans